nadundesilva/k8s-replicator/README.md

 k8s-replicator.nadundesilva.github.io/namespace-type=managed
 ```

+`k8s-replicator.nadundesilva.github.io/namespace-type` label has higher priority over all other labels.
+If a namespace is ignored, any objects of type replicated in the namespace will not be replicated, and no replicas will be created in them.

 ### Examples

 Examples for the CRDs used by the Operator can be found in the [samples](./config/samples) directory.

 ### Additional labels/annotations used by the controller

-The folloing labels are used by the controller to track the replication of resources.
+The folloing labels are used by the controller to track the replication of objects.

-- The following label with the value `replica` is used to mark the replicated objects.
+* The following label with the value `replica` is used to mark the replicated objects.
   ```properties
   k8s-replicator.nadundesilva.github.io/object-type=replica
   ```
-- The following annotation is used to store a replicated resource's source namespace.
+* The following annotation is used to store a replica's source namespace.
   ```properties
   k8s-replicator.nadundesilva.github.io/source-namespace=<namespace>
   ```